Vaishnavi6825/signal-modulation-techniques/README.md

 💻 Usage<br>
 To run the code:<br>

-Open the notebook KIRUTHIKA_M_DC_SA2.ipynb in Google Colab. <br>
+1.Open the notebook KIRUTHIKA_M_DC_SA2.ipynb in Google Colab. <br>
-Execute the cells to see the outputs of different modulation techniques.<br>
+2.Execute the cells to see the outputs of different modulation techniques.<br>
-The generated plots will help visualize the differences between DM, ADM, and PCM.<br>
+3.The generated plots will help visualize the differences between DM, ADM, and PCM.<br>

 ---